-Facing today’s COVID-19 pandemic, our focus should be shifted to supporting the wonderfully complex immune system that protects us from foreign invaders.
+Facing today’s COVID, cold and flu outbreaks, our focus should be shifted to supporting the wonderfully complex immune system that protects us from foreign invaders.
 The best weapon against any disease is always prevention.
 To build that weapon, we need to feed our bodies with as much of the highest quality, immune-boosting foods as possible.

 There is perhaps nothing more potent than the food grown from our earth.
 With so much “advanced” medicine, we may overlook the fact that many of today’s modern drugs and treatments have been adapted from traditional medicine – plants and herbs!
 Human life has been treated for centuries by wise healers: shamans, medicine men, physicians, and practitioners of all kinds.
 All of them have known what science proves today, plants are strong medicine as prevention and treatment.
 Due to their unique biochemical structures, they work synergistically with the human body.

 There is no better time to utilize the natural gift of plants and herbs at our disposal.
 This soup recipe, which is thousands of years old and said to have come from Hippocrates himself, is full of antioxidants, vitamins and minerals that specifically support the immune system.
 Consider consuming a good portion daily.

 - 1 medium celery knob or 3-4 stalks of celery